syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/customize-arrow-annotation-heads.md

 ---
 layout: post
-title: Customize the arrow annotation heads in Blazor PDF Viewer | Syncfusion®
+title: Customize the arrow annotation heads in Blazor PDF Viewer | Syncfusion&reg;
-description: Learn here all about how to increase the connection buffer size in Syncfusion® Blazor PDF Viewer component and more.
+description: Learn here all about how to increase the connection buffer size in Syncfusion&reg; Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug